TeskaLabs/splang-docs/docs/expressions/parsec/parser.md

 - `!PARSE.SPACE`, `!PARSE.SPACES`: parse single or multiple whitespace characters
 - `!PARSE.CHAR`, `!PARSE.CHARS`: parse single or multiple characters

+The following expressions are used for parsing specific types of strings:

+- `!PARSE.IP`: parse IP address
+- `!PARSE.MAC`: parse MAC address

 The following expressions are used for parsing characters from custom set of characters and looking for specific characters in input strings:

 - `!PARSE.EXACTLY`: parse only specific sequence of characters